trustytrojan/dotfiles/README.md

 ### Make sure to:

 - Install `otf-font-awesome` for Waybar icons
-- Install `pulseaudio` for the speaker/microphone volume Waybar module
+- Install `pulseaudio` for the Waybar speaker/microphone volume module
+- Install `swaylock-effects` from AUR for a blurred lock screen